-The lion may be the king of the jungle, but in the Americas, the jaguar rules.
+The lion may be referred to as the king of the jungle, but in the Americas, the jaguar rules.

 Jaguars used to roam as far north as Arizona and Texas, all the way down through Central America and South America.
 In the early 1800s, their population reached over 60,000, but hunting and agricultural development throughout the mid-1900s led to mass population declines.
 Due to the big cat’s elusive nature, it is difficult for researchers to calculate the exact number of jaguars left in the jungles and rainforests of the Americas.
 The one thing conservationists do know: jaguars are at a tipping point and the actions we take today will determine their chance of survival.